NICMx/Jool/doc/usr/userspace-app-flags.markdown

 IPv6 packets and unfragmentable IPv4 packets don't need any of this because they imply the emitter is the one minding MTUs and packet sizes (via <a href="http://en.wikipedia.org/wiki/Path_MTU_Discovery" target="_blank">Path MTU Discovery</a> or whatever).

-## \--fragment

-Because of [this quirk](quirk-iptables.html), Jool has its own defragmenter, which is built upon different requirements than those from the kernel's.

-> **Warning.**
->
-> We've recently found the aforementioned quirk to be a fallacy, and we're <a href="https://github.com/NICMx/NAT64/tree/fragments_experiment" target="_blank">experimenting on replacing Jool's defragmenter with the kernel's</a>.
->
-> As a result, this section of the configuration is bound to be replaced by the kernel's <a href="http://www.linuxfoundation.org/collaborate/workgroups/networking/ip-sysctl#IP_Fragmentation" target="_blank">fragmentation sysctl controls</a> in the future.

-### \--toFrag

-- Name: Defragmentation Timeout
-- Type: Integer (seconds)
-- Default: 2

-Time in seconds to keep an IP fragment in memory.